aws-deadline/deadline-cloud-for-after-effects/README.md

 1. Select your composition from the list and click **Submit**.
 You can hit the **Refresh** button to refresh the list.
 1. Install any python libraries if prompted and press the Login button in the bottom left if you are not logged in.
 1. Set the farm and queue you are submitting to with the Settings button, and click **Submit**.

+#### Font attachment system:
+Fonts used in the submitted composition are detected by the submitter and are automatically added as job attachments on submission.
+These get installed on the worker before the render starts and get removed again when the job ends.
+If fonts are missing at render time, first check that they're installed (on the system or your user), and then check they're being included in the job attachments tab in the submitter.

 ## Setting up After Effects with your Deadline Cloud Farm